ebrains/recommendation_hotel/README.md

 }

  *  RECOMMEND
-* Require for recommendation based on user selected popular: post a json data, the key is destination id, value is -1 {
+* Require for recommendation based on user selected popular: post a json data the name of json is "select", the key is destination id, value is -1
+{
    "id1":-1,
    "id2":-1,